komosinski/researcher-community/README.md

 Note: It will take a few minutes to create test data.

-Updating text processing files manually
+Updating text processing files and plots manually
 ----------------------

 Run `update_files.py`